In this guide

 In this Guide, we’ve covered:

-- Stereo-derived elevation models can be used freely
+- Stereo-derived elevation models cannot be used freely and require NGA approval for public release

 - PGC’s requirements for acknowledgement